 Get in touch with me to discuss what you want; the subject matter, the reasons why you want it, the colours, the dimensions, the medium you’d prefer, who it’s for and as well as deadlines.
 I can organise framing for you, then all you have to do is give it (or keep it!), it hang it, enjoy it.

 Commissions typically cost anywhere between £150 to £500 depending on complexity, size, time taken and so on.
 Tell me what your budget is and I’ll let you know what’s possible.Find out more about commissions

 I exhibit my work only a few times each year.

-- I show paintings in the Bartholomew Room in Eynsham Square four times a year as part of the Eynsham Arts Group exhibition series.
+I show paintings in the Bartholomew Room in Eynsham Market Square four times a year as part of the Eynsham Arts Group exhibition series.

-… is over for 2017!
-I exhibit from my home in Eynsham, West Oxfordshire, for Artweeks, Oxfordshire’s annual visual arts festival. every May.
+For two decades I have exhibited from my home in Eynsham, West Oxfordshire, for Artweeks, Oxfordshire’s annual visual arts festival. every May.

-My next exhibition for Artweeks is in May 2018.
-If you can’t wait until then, then arrange a private view at your convenience.
+If you can’t wait until then, then let’s arrange a private view.